 This lively, effervescent plant has no seeds, and it’s reproduced with spores using a specific method.
 CAMADOREA Scientific name: Chamaedorea Elegans

 Photo source: es.wikipedia.org

-This miniature palm tree comes from Mexico and Guatemala, resists any light condition, although the ideal is to place it in a corner with partial lighting.
+This miniature palm tree comes from Mexico and Guatemala.
+Its ideal location is a place with partial light.

 SUEGRA'S TONGUE Scientific name: Dracaena trifasciata

 Photo source: www.supload.wikimedia.org

 This plant is popular for surviving extreme weather conditions, so much so that it doesn’t require water in winter.

 Remember, the little things in your home can be a great source of joy.
 As Alexander von Humbolt said: ‘A man must seek happiness and inner peace in objects that cannot be taken from him’.

 Thanks to all of you.